GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         <div class="numbertext">{{loop.index}} / {{thumbnails|length}}</div>
         ```
         `loop.index` is the current iteration of the `for` loop, and `thumbnails|length` is the total number of iterations the `for` loop will go through.
-    1. After the `for` loop containing `mySlides` and classes for previous and next buttons:
+    1. After the `for` loop containing `mySlides`, add classes for previous and next buttons:

         ```html
          <a class="prev" onclick="plusSlides(-1)">&#10094</a>